 Cremation is an alternative to the burial process and it is chosen by many people because of religious beliefs, the desire to preserve the environment or it was requested by the person who died.
 Cremation services are also a less expensive option in comparison to a burial.
 The remains are placed in a container that is combustible and placed in a special furnace called a cremation chamber or a crematory where through intense heat is reduced to bone fragments that are then crushed and pulverized to resemble course sand.
 The cremated remains of an average adult body will weigh about 7-8 pounds.
 Cremation is not an alternative to a funeral, but rather an alternative to burial or other forms of disposition.

-The Cremation Association of North America describes cremation as, "The thermal dissolution process that reduces human remains to fragments."
+The Cremation Association of North America cremation as, "The mechanical and/or thermal or other dissolution process that reduces human remains to bone fragments".
+On our page, The Cremation Process, we offer a deeper look at the most common cremation process which uses extreme heat.

 Cremated remains can be scattered or buried, or they may be kept with the family in a decorative urn.
 There are many new and different ways to dispose of ashes today, cremated remains can be placed in an artificial coral reef in the ocean, they can be launched into space or sent up in helium balloons, or they can be spun into glass pieces of art or diamonds.